ezeisraeljohn/ezeisraeljohn/README.md

 # Hello, I'm Eze Israel, John! 👋

 ## About Me
 I'm a backend developer with a passion for web technologies and open source.
-Proficient in C, Python, Node.js, and JavaScript, I specialize in building robust backend systems that power dynamic web applications.
+Proficient in C, Python, Django, and JavaScript, I specialize in building robust backend systems that power dynamic web applications.
 With a focus on scalability and performance optimization, I enjoy crafting efficient solutions and contributing to the open-source community.
 Let's build something great together!

 ## Skills
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)